Firefighters battle more than 80 bushfires burning across NSW while 50 bushfires rage in Queensland

-The remains of a body have been found in a vehicle after fires ripped through at least 100 homes in NSW on Friday.
+Devastating bushfires have ripped through parts of Northern New South Wales and South East Queensland, leaving one person dead and destroying at least 100 homes.

-The NSW Rural Fire Service confirmed the death at 8.00am Saturday at the Kangawalla fire, near Glen Innes, while two people remain unaccounted for and 30 are injured.
+The body was found at the Kangawalla fire, near Glen Innes in NSW, the state's Rural Fire Service confirmed, while another two remain unaccounted for and 30 injured.

-Parts of New South Wales and Queensland continued to burn on Saturday as residents were trapped in homes and flames proved a struggle for firefighters to reach those in need.
+At 6.30am Australian time, 77 bush or grass fires continued to burn with 42 of those identified by the NSW Rural Fire Service as "uncontained".

-It comes as extremely hot, dry and windy conditions are expected to lash parts of Western Australia, increasing the risk of bushfires in the state.
+Six fires are currently listed as at emergency levels in the state, forcing firefighters into "uncharted territory", while another nine are at watch and act level.

 On Saturday morning the RFS said: "We are still seeing erratic and dangerous fire behaviour across the remainder of fire grounds, which continues to pose a threat to homes."